Laonikos profile picture - playing the shakuhachi wearing a blue jumper

 BIO

-I am Laonikos (he/him), a shakuhachi player and wilderness guide based in London.
-I work as Creative Project Leader at Sound and Music and I am co-founder of artArctica.
-In my creative work I explore how, through arts and wilderness experiences, we can connect to ourselves, to each other, and to the world around us.
-In June 2022 I gave a graduation speech for the 2022 Sibelius Academy graduates which summarises my philosophy around my practice, ecology, and community.
+I am Laonikos (he/him), a shakuhachi player and teacher, arts professional, and coach based in London.
+I am Head of Programmes at Sound and Music, I was a board member at the European Shakuhachi Society (2023-25) and I am co-founder of artArctica.
+In my creative work I explore how, through arts and wilderness experiences, we can be present with ourselves, each other, and the world around us.

-My latest album loess was released on Slow Tone Collages in October 2022, and I was awarded a DYCP grant by Arts Council England to deepen my shakuhachi playing and making practice.
-Recent work includes a commission by We're All Bats for a series of livestreams in outdoor locations, and I take part in Soundcamp Reveil every spring.
-I study shakuhachi with Clive Bell and I am a Making Tracks 2020 Fellow.
+My debut album loess was released on Slow Tone Collages, I am a Making Tracks 2020 Fellow and I have previously been awarded a DYCP grant by Arts Council England to deepen my shakuhachi practice.
 I hold a master's degree in Global Music studying with Nathan Riki Thomson and wrote my dissertation on Rewilding Music, and I previously studied composition with Paul Newland at the Guildhall School of Music & Drama.
+Some years ago I gave a graduation speech for Sibelius Academy graduates which summarises my philosophy around my practice, ecology, and community.

 LOESS